BNNorman/rpi-rgb-led-matrix-animator/README.md

 # rpi-rgb-led-matrix-animator

 ##NOTE.
-This is a work in progress at the moment.
+This is a work in progress at the moment but mostly working.

 Python code to play animation sequences on an RGB LED matrix panel using the HZeller (https://github.com/hzeller/rpi-rgb-led-matrix) drivers on a Raspberry Pi (Model 3 used)